DATE: Nov 19, 2013

 At HotWax Systems, our core business is providing open source ERP services powered by Apache OFBiz™.
 So, we were pleased to see an article recommending Apache OFBiz as an open source ERP software alternative to proprietary systems like SAP and Microsoft Dynamics.

-In How To Run Your Small Business With Free Open Source Software, CIO includes OFBiz along with ADempiere and OpenERP as full-featured and less expensive ERP options for small businesses to consider.
-Hallelujah!
-That kind of analysis and attention in the mainstream IT media always makes me happy.
+In How To Run Your Small Business With Free Open Source Software, CIO includes OFBiz along with ADempiere and OpenERP as full featured and less expensive ERP options for small businesses to consider.

 The fact is, open source ERP is largely overlooked by the average SMB today.
 Open source ERP systems don’t often have the same kind of slick marketing that we see from SAP and Microsoft, and ERP in general can be pretty intimidating.
-In the end though, for all businesses running or considering ERP systems, I believe that the following points are true:
+In the end though, for all businesses running or considering ERP systems, the following points are generally true:

 Generally speaking, the goals with choosing any ERP software system are to:

 These are admirable goals for businesses of any size, and the ERP strategy most likely to achieve them will be centered around customizable open source software like Apache OFBiz.